WebRTCGame/game-timer/README.md

         this.paused = false;
     }
 };

+//reset, but not stop, the timer
 Timer.prototype.reset = function() {
     this.ticks = this.initialTicks;
 };

-Timer.prototype.start = function() {
+//start the timer if stopped or paused Timer.prototype.start = function() {
     this.paused = false;
 };

+//stop the timer and reset it
 Timer.prototype.stop = function() {
     this.pause();
     this.reset();